skasbohm00/Streamlit-Chatbot/README.md

 *important note* This folder contains all the deliverables for the project.
-If you would like to run the python file, you must put in your own OpenAI API key, otherwise the chatbot functionality will not work place the .streamlit folder in the same filepath as the .py file to make sure the streamlit app will open in dark mode
+If you would like to run the python file, you must put in your own OpenAI API key, otherwise the chatbot functionality will not work place the config.toml file in the .streamlit folder and place the .streamlit folder in the same filepath as the .py file to make sure the streamlit app will open in dark mode